CUBRID/cubrid-manual/en/sql/schema/index.rst

 CREATE INDEX
 ============

 Creates an index to a specified table by using the **CREATE INDEX** statement.
-For how to write index name, :doc:`/sql/identifier`.
+Regarding writing index name, see :doc:`/sql/identifier`.

 For how to use indexes on the **SELECT** statement like Using SQL Hint, Descending Index, Covering Index, Index Skip Scan, **ORDER BY** Optimization and **GROUP BY** Optimization, and how to create Filtered Index and Function-based Index, see :doc:`/sql/tuning`.